SavannahWithAnH/BigMart_Sales_Predictions/README.md

-# Automaker Stock Data Analysis & Visualization
+# BigMart Sales Data Neural Network

 **Topic:** Create a model which predicts sales of products at BigMart locations based on 2013 Sales data.